 I did a test where I added Lumetri Color to an adjustment layer and played the timeline for one minute.
 During the first half, I only had the Program Monitor open and kept the Lumetri Scopes panel hidden.
 For the second half, I brought the Lumetri Scopes panel to the front to activate it.
 Throughout, I measured the GPU Load and CPU Usage.
 The results can be seen in the figures below.

 So to keep your system running smoothly, close or hide the Lumetri Scopes panel when you don’t need it.

 As I mentioned earlier, you can save presets in Lumetri Color.
 I love Lumetri Color presets!

 If you want to explore my presets, you can download them for free.
 There are more than 100 presets in version 4.0 of Jarle’s Presets, and they include the Handheld Camera presets used by the editors of the Deadpool movie!

 Unfortunately, the Lumetri Color panel is hugely mouse-driven.
 There are very few keyboard shortcuts available, and they mostly reflect the panel menu settings.

 If you use a control surface to drive Lumetri, it will of course be much less mouse-driven.
 I highly recommend that you buy a control surface if you do a lot of grading in Premiere.

 The Lumetri Color panel doesn’t even have to be open or active to use the control panel, which is fantastic!
-The clip you want to adjust to has to be selected, of course.
+You still have to select the clip you want to adjust.
 It can’t read your mind (yet).